-Load/Store Ordering: In our execution model, the main processor executes loads as part of load backslice.
-If the DySER block sends values directly to the memory system, load/store ordering may be violated.
-We solve this memory disambiguation problem with the dyser_store instruction which executes as part of the load backslice and is inserted immediately after the nearest load in the original code.
-The dyser_store instruction specifies a DySER output port as an input operand, corresponding to the value/address for that store.
+Load/Store Ordering: In our execution model, the main processor executes loads as part of load back-slice.
+If the DySER block sends values directly to the memory system, load/store ordering may be violated, which we solve with the dyser\store instruction.
+It executes as part of the load back-slice and is inserted immediately after the nearest load in the original code.
+The dyser\store instruction specifies a DySER output port as an input operand, corresponding to the value/address for that store.
 It logically fetches the address and/or value from DySER output ports and sends the value and address to the load-store queue or write-buffer.
-Since dyser_store executes as part of the load backslice in the main processor, the memory dependency between loads and stores can be resolved using the processor's memory disambiguation mechanisms.
-Several LSQ optimizations can be considered, [35] for example.
-This decoupling is a key simplification that allows DySER blocks to generalize for many application domains.
+Since dyser\store executes as part of the load back-slice in the main processor, the memory dependency between loads and stores can be resolved using the processor's memory disambiguation mechanisms.
+This decoupling is a key simplification that allows DySER to leverage existing memory disambiguation mechanisms and remain beneficial in many application domains.